 Not surprisingly, as soon as someone learns I’m vegan, they ask, “So, what got it all started?
 Why are you vegan?”
 Considering these people are most likely strangers or someone I just met, I usually give a quick, one-sentence response.
 Something like, “I started for health reasons.”
-Meanwhile, what I really want to say is, “How much time you got?”
+Meanwhile, what I really want to say is, “How do you have?”

 To put it bluntly, I stumbled upon veganism soon after I somewhat recovered from an eating disorder.
 First, it was over eating, then it was not eating at all.
 I feel like to truly understand who I am and how important this lifestyle is to me, it’s important to know the truth about how I got here.